wildfyre-app/server/docs/account.rst

 Registration requires a captcha.

 .. note::
-  At the moment registration MUST only be done through WildFyre websites.
+  At the moment registration MUST only be done through WildFyre services.

 Authentication